LevelUpMarketers/trying-to-adult-rva-2025/docs/EventPage.md

 ## Event Type and Ticket Context

 The **Event Details** sidebar now lists the event type (Open Event, Basic Membership Required, or Premium Membership Required).
 A short message under the “Get Your Tickets Now” heading communicates the membership requirement and offers login or upgrade links depending on the visitor’s status.
 When the **Get Tickets** or **Join The Waitlist** buttons are disabled due to membership requirements, an adjacent **Upgrade** button appears so visitors can quickly navigate to the membership signup page.
+This link now shows beside each ticket’s waitlist control **and** next to the main “Get Tickets” button.
 The button label changes to “Upgrade to Basic” or “Upgrade to Premium” based on the event.

 ## Waitlist Popup